mlos_bench.tunables

 • Categorical tunables can have a values_weights property to specify biased sampling of the values

-The full set of supported properties can be found in the JSON schema for tunable parameters and seen in some of the test examples in the source tree.
+The full set of supported properties is specified in the JSON schema for tunable parameters and can be seen in some of the test examples in the source tree.

 The CovariantTunableGroup class is used to define a group of related tunable parameters that are all configured together with the same cost (e.g., is a more expensive operation required to reconfigure the system like redeployed vs. restarted vs. reloaded).
 Optimizers can use this information to explore the configuration space more efficiently.